mountainwoodinfra/starter-hugo-research-group/content/authors/himlal/_index.md

 ---
 # Display name
-title: Dr. Himalal Baral
+title: Dr. Himlal Baral

 # Username (this should match the folder name)
 authors:
-- Dr. Alark Saxena
+- himlal

 # Is this the primary user of the site?
 superuser: false